Harrison Bader Preview, Player Props: Yankees vs. Red Sox

-The New York Yankees, including Harrison Bader (.222 slugging percentage in past 10 games, including zero home run), battle starter Kutter Crawford and the Boston Red Sox at Yankee Stadium, Saturday at 1:05 PM ET.
+The New York Yankees, including Harrison Bader (.194 batting average in his past 10 games), battle starter Josh Winckowski and the Boston Red Sox at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-3) against the Red Sox.

 Harrison Bader Game Info & Props vs. the Red Sox